atqlong/iccs-cw2/README.md

 # iccs-cw2
-Netlogo code for our sspacial model.
+Netlogo code for our spacial model.